On the Conjecture of Stability Preservation in Arbitrary-Order Adams-Bashforth-Type Integrators: The Main Results

-Since the continuity of polynomial \( \tilde{p}_{n}(\zeta) \) and it across the common point \( (0,2) \) for all \( n \ge 1 \), there are \( N \) for all \( r_{N} \in [-1, 0) \) such that \( \tilde{p}_{n}(\zeta) > 0 \) whenever \( n \le N \). \end{proof} \begin{remark} Even so, this method has significant advantages compared to traditional AB methods of order 4 and above.
+Since the continuity of polynomial \( \tilde{p}_{n}(\zeta) \) and it across the common point \( (0,2) \) for all \( n \ge 1 \), there are \( N \) for all \( r_{N} \in (-1, 0) \) such that \( \tilde{p}_{n}(\zeta) > 0 \) whenever \( n \le N \). \end{proof} \begin{remark} Even so, this method has significant advantages compared to traditional AB methods of order 4 and above.
 By presetting an appropriate parabolic radius, we can determine the maximum permissible accuracy by calculating the integral expression on the right side of the equation \eqref{eq:to_Fourier_coef}.
-Taking Buvoli's conjectured radius \( 1/e \) as an example, using Trefethen's numerical integration toolbox \footnote{\url{https://www.chebfun.org}} and setting the tolerance of integrand more than \( 10 ^{-12} \), we can determine that the maximum permissible accuracy is $n = 31$.
-When the radius equals to AB4, namely \( r_n = 0.3 \), the maximum permissible accuracy is $n = 57$.
+Taking Buvoli's conjectured radius \( 1/e \) as an example, using Trefethen's numerical integration toolbox \footnote{\url{https://www.chebfun.org}} and setting the tolerance of integrand more than \( 10 ^{-12} \), we can determine that the maximum permissible accuracy is $n = 30$.
+When the radius equals to AB4, namely \( r_n = 0.3 \), the maximum permissible accuracy is $n = 56$.

 From the left subfigure of Figure~\ref{fig:disprove} of the polynomial sequence, it can be observed that the points \( (0, 2) \) represent a common intersection.
 Furthermore, the direction of the arrows in the graph indicates the direction of change in the polynomial graph as the value of \( n \) increases.
-If Buvoli's hypothesis is accurate, then the black marker point \( (-1/e, f_n(-1/e) ) \) in the graph will approach the real axis as \( n \) increases, but will never cross it. \end{remark} Rephrasing the above theorem, we obtain the following criterion for determining the conditions that ensure the stability of the scheme based on the given parabolic radius. \begin{corollary} Given the parabolic radius \( r_N < r2 \) and denoted \( \tilde{\mathcal{P}}(\varphi; \zeta) := \widetilde{ \mathsf{P} }( e^{i \varphi}; \zeta) \) with
+If Buvoli's hypothesis is accurate, then the black marker point \( (-1/e, \tilde{p}_n(-1/e) ) \) in the graph will approach the real axis as \( n \) increases, but will never cross it.